 Hi,

-I hope our members given you the maximum inputs, but i would like to add on the following points,
+I hope our members have provided you with maximum inputs, but I would like to add the following points:

-1) Always ensure proper screening, psychometric tests and other stringent HR selection process, especially when you hire critical talents.
+1) Always ensure proper screening, psychometric tests, and other stringent HR selection processes, especially when hiring critical talents.

-2) If you adopt and follow the above point meticulously, i hope you won't encounter issues like this in future.
+2) If you adopt and follow the above point meticulously, I hope you won't encounter issues like this in the future.

-3) HR induction should be really strong enough and always coach employees on HR policies and procedures.
+3) HR induction should be strong enough to coach employees on HR policies and procedures consistently.

 Sivakumar